Amir's Visit To Open New Horizons For Bilateral Cooperation: Swedish Envoy

-(MENAFN- Gulf Times) The Ambassador of the Kingdom of Sweden to the State of Qatar Gautam Bhattacharyya said that the visit of His Highness the Amir sheikh Tamim bin Hamad al-Thani to Sweden will open new horizons to enhance cooperation between the two friendly countries, describing the visit as pivotal, considering that it will include other Scandinavian countries.
+Doha: Ambassador of the Kingdom of Sweden to the State of Qatar H E Gautam Bhattacharyya (pictured) said that the visit of Amir H H sheikh Tamim bin Hamad Al Thani to Sweden will open new horizons to enhance cooperation between the two friendly countries, describing the visit as pivotal, considering that it will include other Scandinavian countries.

-Bhattacharyya invited Qatari businesspersons to benefit from the investment opportunities provided by Sweden, noting that Sweden welcomes Qatari investors.
-He noted the great economic advantages of his country, which was able to attract about 50 billion dollars in 2022 out of its investments abroad in various fields.
+The Ambassador of Sweden to Qatar invited Qatari businesspersons to benefit from the investment opportunities provided by Sweden, noting that Sweden welcomes Qatari investors.
+He noted the great economic advantages of his country, which was able to attract about $50bn in 2022 out of its investments abroad in various fields.

 He also praised the presence of Qatari investments in many European countries, especially in Germany, the UK and France, hoping that his country would be one of Qatari investments' next stops.